paylogic/developer.paylogic.com/content/articles/codereview.rst

 :slug: articles/codereview
 :tags: code review, gatekeeper, fogbugz, review, rietveld, open source

+.. contents:: Table of Contents
+   :depth: 2

 Introduction
 ============

 As open sourcing software is a strategic decision of Paylogic we decided not to make an exception for our development tools, in the hope that they are of use to the community.
 The code review tool is probably our most important development tool, so we decided to start with that.
 The Github repository can be found `here <https://github.com/paylogic/codereview>`_.

 `Code review <http://en.wikipedia.org/wiki/Code_review>`_ is one of the main pillars of the Paylogic development